Food Organics, Garden Organics Kerbside Collection

 • Vegetable peel and scraps

-• Council approved green compostable liners
+• Council provided compostable liners

 • Meat and fish bones